pelanoi/weather-collector/README.md

 ## USB reset

 Cheap RTL-SDR tunners tend to lock up after a while due to overheating.
-To solve this issue we have to build this small script that will make sure the tunner will runn continuouslly.
+To solve this issue we have to compile this small script that will make sure the tunner will be reseted when it gets locked.

-Build it with:
+Compile it with:

 ```bash
 cc misc/usbreset.c -o misc/usbreset
 chmod +x misc/usbreset
 ```

-The main program will know how to use it from here.
+The main script will know how to use it from here.